BarryCoding/fork-react.dev/src/content/learn/my-index.md

 );
 ```

 Notice how `<li>` has a `key` attribute.
-For each item in a list, you should pass a string or a number that uniquely identifies that item among its siblings.
-Usually, a key should be coming from your data, such as a database ID.
-React uses your keys to know what happened if you later insert, delete, or reorder the items.
+- For each item in a list, you should pass a string or a number that uniquely identifies that item.
+- Usually, a key should be coming from your data, such as a database ID.
+- React uses your keys to know what happened if you later insert, delete, or reorder the items.

 <Sandpack>